HHS-Coding-Club/Sprig-Edit/README.md

 Sprig Edit was created by @Colack, with help from many others.
 The Sprig is a project by Hack Club, and the Sprig Edit project is not affiliated with Hack Club.

-Introducing Sprig-Edit, a simple text editor for Sprig.
-Sprig-Edit supports 56 different characters, and also supports color.
-It uses a 16x15 grid to create words and sentences.

-Sprig-Edit is still in development, and will be updated for the seeable future.

 ## Upcoming Features

 Sprig-Edit has several features that are either currently in development or are planned to be included in the final release.